Sexton (artillery): British self-propelled gun naming

 A British self-propelled gun armed with the Ordnance QF 25-pounder in design from 1941 was given the service name "Bishop" as its appearance was said to resemble a bishop's mitre.
-A replacement, the US 105mm Howitzer Motor Carriage M7 was called "Priest" by the British, as part of its superstructure was said to resemble a priest's pulpit.
-Following this line of names, a 1942 self-propelled QF 6 pounder on armoured truck chassis was named "Deacon".
+A replacement, the US 105mm Howitzer Motor Carriage M7, was called "Priest" by the British, as part of its superstructure was said to resemble a priest's pulpit.
+Following this line of names, a 1942 self-propelled QF 6 pounder on an armoured truck chassis was named "Deacon".
 A post-war self-propelled gun was called Abbot.